 If you could be classed as both a student AND a staff member at Warwick, we would recommend that you register for counselling as a student rather than through the staff counselling route (see the Student Counselling page for the registration form).

-How can I have my say about the University Counselling Service?
+How can I have my say about the Counselling Service?

-The University Counselling Service continually evaluates what it is offers and makes improvements where possible so that the Service is meeting the needs of its users.
+The Counselling Service continually evaluates what it is offers and makes improvements where possible so that the Service is meeting the needs of its users.
 To this end, whether you have one appointment or a longer course of counselling, at the end of your time in counselling, you will be sent an online questionnaire to complete.
 You are asked to consider aspects of the Counselling Service such as the logistics and the usefulness of your counselling experience.
 Each summer the responses are collated.
-Some (anonymous) responses may be selected to appear on the website of the UCS.
-If you have cause for complaint about any element of the counselling service, we would invite you first to contact the Head of Counselling, Samantha Tarren (email@example.com); you may wish to go through the university complaints process: http://www2.warwick.ac.uk/services/feedbackcomplaints/staff/.
+Some (anonymous) responses may be selected to appear on the website of the Counselling Service.
+If you have cause for complaint about any element of the counselling service, we would invite you first to contact the Head of Counselling, Samantha Tarren (firstname.lastname@example.org); you may wish to go through the university complaints process: http://www2.warwick.ac.uk/services/feedbackcomplaints/staff/.
 We are also subject to the BACP Professional Conduct Procedures.

 Will anyone be informed that I am going to counselling?